122mm To Inches

 Before we begin the conversion, let's establish a foundational understanding of the two systems involved: the metric system and the imperial system.
 These systems represent different approaches to quantifying measurements.

 The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
-This means that units are related by factors of 10, making conversions relatively straightforward.
+So in practice, units are related by factors of 10, making conversions relatively straightforward.
 The fundamental unit of length in the metric system is the meter (m).
-From the meter, other units are derived:

 • Kilometer (km): 1000 meters